wp-plugins/game-schedules/readme.txt

 1. sched="nn" tells the shortcode what schedule (ID) to display.
 Defaults to 1.
 2. intro="text string" defines what string to display before the countdown.
 Defaults to "Time to kickoff:"
 3. home_only="true/false" tells the shortcode to countdown to home games only.
-Defaults to false.
+Defaults to false (all games).

 The countdown timer WIDGET supports the same parameters along with a widget title.

 **Notes:**

 * There is no singular post template.
 Right now, there is no reason to view a single game because all the information is available in the schedules themselves and/or the edit table.
-But I could be convinced otherwise; it's simple enough to create a single game template.
+But I could be convinced otherwise; it's simple enough to create a single game template (single-game.php) should you need one.
 * The Game Schedule plugin is the second in a set of plugins supporting a framework for sports team websites.
 Others will include Game Locations (available at shoalsummitsolutions.com), Team Rosters, Coaching Staffs, Sponsors, Frequently Asked Questions, Users Guide, and more.
 If you are a developer and there is one you would really like to have, or if you would like to participate in the development of one, please let me know (mark@shoalsummitsolutions.com).

 == Installation ==